DOWNLOAD THE NEW TWINIVERSITY APP!

 5 Tips on Flat Head Syndrome

-Last updated on September 21st, 2023 at 02:03 pm
+Last updated on December 9th, 2024 at 11:28 pm

 Plagiocephaly is also known as flat head syndrome.
 After my twins were born and we were doing everything to prevent this, my husband and I noticed that one of our daughters had what appeared to have a flat spot on the back of her head.

-Treatment goes by very quickly!
-My daughter was diagnosed later, due to our pediatrician wanting to wait to see if it corrected itself.
-At 9 months old and starting treatment it took just over 8 weeks and she was done.
+My daughter was diagnosed a little later due to our pediatrician wanting to wait to see if it corrected itself.
+She started treatment at 9 months old, and it took just over 8 weeks.
+After that, she was done.
 Children who get treatment earlier in life can finish treatment in a quicker time frame.

+Here’s what the “treatment” entailed.
 My daughter had to wear her band, also known as a helmet, for 23 hours a day.
 One hour a day became bath time, scratch her head time, and clean the band time.
-Yes these things do get very smelly, they hold in 23 hours’ worth of sweat and smell. (yuck) Those hour times were hilarious to watch her scratch her head, imagine not being able to scratch your head all day, I would imagine it being unpleasant.
+Yes these things do get very smelly.
+They hold in 23 hours’ worth of sweat and smell (yuck!).
+Those one hour windows were hilarious though.
+She would spend a lot of time scratching her head.
+I mean imagine not being able to scratch or even just feel your head all day.
+How unpleasant!?

 I am VERY thankful for a local car wrapping place that designed, made, and applied wraps to these bands at no cost to parents.
 The day we came home with her band all wrapped up, it matched her and her personality, and it made the band hers.